 I wait all winter long for the first warm sunny day when I can finally light up the grill.
 Yes, I probably do more of the grilling than my husband does, hehe.
 And seriously WHY does EVERYTHING literally EVERYTHING taste one thousand times better when it’s grilled?!?
-My favorite nights are when I can enjoy a few drinks on the porch and grill an entire meal, which makes for a super easy clean up!
+And after my watching my bestie buy her FIRST grill after reading reviews from Grilling Zen, I really can’t wait to fire it up and get grilling!
+I must say, my favourite nights are when I can enjoy a few drinks on the porch and grill an entire meal, which makes for a super easy clean up!
 I am obsessed with grilling meat, veggies, fish, pizza, etc, but I figured I would keep it simple for this post and share a simple chicken marinade.
 This marinade is guaranteed to give you tender and juicy chicken every time because of a little secret ingredient.

 Every Sunday or Monday I always cook a bunch of chicken for the week.
 We eat it for dinner one night and then I cut up the rest for salads and sandwiches for lunches.
 I use this marinade recipe very often because the chicken cooks so perfectly and my secret is…… GREEK YOGURT!
 No dried out chicken with this marinade!
 And you don’t even have to grill the chicken, it can easily be baked as well.
 I just happened to make this recipe as kabobs because I had leftover zucchini, but you don’t have to cut the chicken into chunks and use the skewers, you can leave them as breasts.
 Just be sure to pound them out so they are about 1/2 inch thick.